Finnegan Shannon

-Finnegan Shannon (formerly Shannon Finnegan; born c.
-1990) is an American multidisciplinary artist located in New York City, United States.
+Finnegan Shannon (formerly Shannon Finnegan; born 1989) is an American multidisciplinary artist located in New York City, United States.
 Working primarily on increasing perceptions of accessibility, Finnegan's practice focuses on disability culture in inaccessible spaces.
 Finnegan is most known for their protest pieces such as art gallery benches criticizing lack of seating and lounges for those who cannot access stairs.

 Background and identity

 Finnegan Shannon has been disabled their whole life, but grew up feeling isolated from the disability community.
 They experience pain when walking and standing, and thus focus on their need to consistently rest.